 Here are 10 Best Countries To Visit on A Jamaican Passport, all of which are visa-free.
 For me, the visa-free part is like music to the ear.

 You needed a visa to visit Brazil until February of last year.
 Now, it’s all visa-free.
+Before we go any futher, be sure to be following my Instagram account for the latest travel updates.

+Now, back to Brazil.
 I was just here for the 2016 Rio Olympics.
 You can read about it here: Rio 2016 Volunteer

 This, however, was my second time visiting the country and it is probably one of my favourites in South America.
 The people are great; they are friendly, welcoming and the country is beautiful.

+I love it there!
 The last time I was going through immigration, the Immigration Officer was cheering on Usain Bolt.
 As a Jamaican, you gotta love this country.
 In fact, Jamaica also has a really good relationship with Brazil.

 Cuba is only 90-miles away from Jamaica and a total opposite of what we are used to.
 If you want to feel as if you are back in the 1950’s, add Cuba to your list of visa-hassle-free countries to visit.